elbertcastaneda/sudoku-cleancode/README.md

 ## Extract trySolveCell

-Before we move forward fixing other return codes and CQS violations, let's improve the code that has just become simpler.
+Before we move forward fixing other return codes and CQS (**C**ommand **Q**uery **S**eparation) violations, let's improve the code that has just become simpler.
 Let's extract this block to the function trySolveCell.
 Yeah, it violates CQS, but we are going to fix it in a few steps.
 For now, just let this block of code to be a function.

 ---